Burlington police say neighbor killed Rita Curran

 “It’s for the Currans and Rita that 50 years of Burlington cops and detectives did this work,” he said.

-Curran’s siblings were also in attendance, Tom Curran and Mary Campbell, who both gave speeches.
-Tom Curran said, “I don’t think too much about the guy who did this as I do about Rita and my parents, and what they went through.”
+“I don’t think too much about the guy who did this as I do about Rita and my parents, and what they went through,” Tom Curran said.

-Campbell is glad that her sister’s legacy is remembered by her family.
+Campbell said her sister’s legacy will always be remembered by her family.
 “This is our case, and this is our sister, and she’s always with us.
 We now have two generations in our family who never knew her,” she said.

+Campbell noted that the cold-case organization ‘Season for Change’ donated to the Burlington Police Department to improve their DNA testing capabilities.
+Curran’s family has set up a GoFundMe for the group to show gratitude to their role in bringing justice to Rita Curran.

+Former Sen. Patrick Leahy, who led the State’s Attorney at the time of Curran’s murder, praised the hard work of the Burlington police.